ShackledMars261/is-c/README.md

-# is-c
+# IS-C - InterScript-Communications
-A modular service for communication between scripts
+A modular service for communication between scripts and services